SamitIntern/Supermarket2/README.md

 Conclusion
 -----------

 To summarize, this application caters to most of the needs of supermarket as requested.
-The application can be checked via browser as well as via "Postman".
-To check via browser, in case of initialization of repository and addition and deletion of a product one has to add a "/get/" after supermarket.
-The same is not needed while testing via Postman.
+The application can be checked via  "Postman" for all the DELETE and POST methods.
+The GET services can be tested via Postman as well as via the browser.